 Unified Perspectives

-- Read phase executes reads and outputs:
+• Read phase executes read operations and outputs:

-- Set of keys to update, \(K_w\).
+1. Set of keys to update, \(K_w \subseteq K\).

-- Set of update functions \(F_U : K_w \rightarrow (K_u \rightarrow V)\) where each \(f \in F_U\) is a function for updating a specific key using a subset of key values as input and \(V\) is simply the set of possible values.
+3. Set of update functions \(F_U\), where each \(f_u^k : K_v \rightarrow V \in F_u\) is a function for updating a key \(k \in K_w\) using the values read in \(K_v\) as input and \(V\) is the set of possible output values.

 In general, from an application perspective, it may be impossible to directly compute the full set of keys to be read upfront.
-For example, for general transaction code where the set of keys read is dependent on control flow choices:
+For example, for general transactions code where the set of keys read is dependent on control flow choices:

 vx = read(x)